 If you’ve had a pet rabbit for any amount of time, you know they love to chew.
-This chewing isn’t just an annoying past time, it’s actually an important part of your bunny’s health and well-being.
+This chewing isn’t just an annoying pastime, it’s actually an important part of your bunny’s health and well-being.
 Since their teeth are constantly growing, they need to wear them down through chewing and gnawing.
 This is done by eating hay and also chewing on toys and wood chews.
 This is why finding safe wood for rabbits is so important.

 Obviously, you don’t want them chewing on your furniture or your baseboards, but you also want to make sure your bunny isn’t chewing on any toys or chews that are toxic or unsafe.
 To help you in your search for safe chewables, we’ve rounded up a list of wood and other materials that are safe for rabbits.
 We’ve also put together a list of toxic wood and unsafe materials you should not give to your bun.
 Use these lists when buying toys, cage accessories, and deciding on other materials to give your pet rabbit.